 Which IPS-type panel is better is determined by the individual panel quality, rather than by which manufacturer made the panel.

-Although the fundamental principles behind each of these panel technologies are very alike, there are some small benefits of having a PLS monitor.
+Although the fundamental principles behind each of these panel technologies are very similar, there are some small benefits of having a PLS monitor.

 PLS stands for Plane to Line Switching and is produced by Samsung, who claims that a PLS panel offers 10% more brightness, better viewing angles, lower production costs (about 15%), better image quality and the possibility of having flexible panels.

-Of course, a more expensive higher-end IPS panel will have a better image quality than a cheaper PLS panel, and vice versa.
+However, more expensive and higher-end IPS panels have better image quality than cheap PLS panels, and vice versa.

 Other IPS Panels

-There are several other variations of the IPS panel including AU Optronics‘ AHVA (Advanced Hyper-Viewing Angle) panels.
-AHVA panels are faster than IPS panels but at the cost of a little color quality, and they are usually found in gaming monitors.
+There are several variations of IPS panels, such as AU Optronics‘ AHVA (Advanced Hyper-Viewing Angle) panels.
+New AHVA panels are usually faster than other IPS panels but don’t have as wide color gamut.

-Overall, whether a monitor has an IPS, PLS, or AHVA panel shouldn’t be the deciding factor when looking for a new display.
-Instead, check each monitor’s color gamut, brightness, response time, and other specs to determine which monitor’s panel is better.
+Overall, whether a monitor has an IPS, PLS, or AHVA panel shouldn’t be the deciding factor when searching for a new display.
+You should check each monitor’s color gamut, brightness, response time and other specifications to determine which monitor’s panel is better.